Eway/whereigo/README.md

 whereigo
 ========
-A fork of the whereigo Android app
+A fork of the WhereIGo Android app